 “Really?”
 Terry asked excitedly.
-If she bounced around any harder, I swear she would of fell out of the wagon.
+If she bounced around any harder, I swear she would have fallen out

 “We’ll talk about this later.
 We’re here.”

-I turned around and noticed that we have arrived in front of the mansion.”
+I turned around and noticed that we had arrived in front of the mansion already.

 Everyone got off.
-They were a small crate in the wagon hidden by bunch of blankets.
-I dug through them and pulled it out.
+They were a small crate in the wagon hidden by a bunch of blankets.
+I dug through them and pulled a decent size box where my whole arm could wrap around out.